UnsignedArduino/Chessbot/README.md

-After configuring your dataset on Roboflow, use [`gather_board_images.py`](src/train/gather_board_images.py) to gather board images, which get uploaded to Roboflow.
+After configuring your dataset on Roboflow, use [`gather_board_images.py`](src/train/gather_board_images.py) to gather board images, which get uploaded to Roboflow automatically.
 Afterward, create a dataset version and train with [`train_board_segmentation.ipynb`](src/train/train_board_segmentation.ipynb).
 Download `best.pt` to the [`src/models`](src/models)